BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 ### Micropayment Channel

 In this section we will learn how to build an example implementation of a payment channel.
-It uses cryptographic signatures to make repeated transfers of TOMO between the same parties secure, instantaneous, and without transaction fees.
+It uses cryptographic signatures to make repeated transfers of VIC between the same parties secure, instantaneous, and without transaction fees.
 For the example, we need to understand how to sign and verify signatures, and setup the payment channel.

 #### Creating and verifying signatures

-Imagine Alice wants to send a quantity of TOMO to Bob, e.g. Alice is the sender and the Bob is the recipient.
+Imagine Alice wants to send a quantity of VIC to Bob, e.g. Alice is the sender and the Bob is the recipient.

 Alice only needs to send cryptographically signed messages off-chain (e.g. via email) to Bob and it is similar to writing checks.

-Alice and Bob use signatures to authorise transactions, which is possible with smart contracts on TomoChain.
-Alice will build a simple smart contract that lets her transmit TOMO, but instead of calling a function herself to initiate a payment, she will let Bob do that, and therefore pay the transaction fee.
+Alice and Bob use signatures to authorise transactions, which is possible with smart contracts on Viction.
+Alice will build a simple smart contract that lets her transmit VIC, but instead of calling a function herself to initiate a payment, she will let Bob do that, and therefore pay the transaction fee.

 The contract will work as follows:

-> 1. Alice deploys the `ReceiverPays` contract, attaching enough TOMO to cover the payments that will be made.
+> 1. Alice deploys the `ReceiverPays` contract, attaching enough VIC to cover the payments that will be made.
 > 2. Alice authorises a payment by signing a message with their private key.
 > 3. Alice sends the cryptographically signed message to Bob.
 The message does not need to be kept secret (explained later), and the mechanism for sending it does not matter.
 > 4. Bob claims their payment by presenting the signed message to the smart contract, it verifies the authenticity of the message and then releases the funds.

 **Creating the signature**

-Alice does not need to interact with the TomoChain network to sign the transaction, the process is completely offline.
+Alice does not need to interact with the Viction network to sign the transaction, the process is completely offline.
 In this tutorial, we will sign messages in the browser using [web3.js](https://github.com/ethereum/web3.js) and [MetaMask](https://metamask.io/), using the method described in [EIP-712](https://github.com/ethereum/EIPs/pull/712), as it provides a number of other security benefits.

 ```javascript
 /// Hashing first makes things easier